 “It’s time for this brand to tell another story.”
-Said Alessandro Michele, Gucci’s current creative director during his interview for New York Times.
+Said Alessandro Michele, Gucci’s current creative director during his interview for the New York Times.
 Charismatic man that seems like Gandalf or Dumbledore mixed with an impressionist artist, just like Monet, paints his dreamy, colourful and bohemian visions on the canvas of current fashion world.
-At the same time, Miuccia Prada, 68-year old granddaughter of back then just a luggage company’s founder Mario Prada, sends legions of serious looking boys and girls down the runway in their nylon jumpsuits and futuristic sneakers.
+At the same time, Miuccia Prada, 68-year old granddaughter of back then just a luggage company’s founder Mario Prada, sends legions of serious-looking boys and girls down the runway in their nylon jumpsuits and futuristic sneakers.

-“I left home at 18, which is very strange for Italians, because we’re very attached to our families(…)” said former Givenchy creative director Riccardo Tisci.
+“I left home at 18, which is very strange for Italians because we’re very attached to our families(…)” said former Givenchy creative director Riccardo Tisci.
 This statement really makes sense when looking at big Italian fashion houses that still rule the world today.
 Prada is one of the brands that kept their business in the family, without any external directors being involved.
 Founded as a luggage company by Mario Prada in 1913, eventually ended up in his granddaughter’s hands in 1978.
 Ever since then Prada company kept on changing and evolving, at the same time staying loyal to its unique aesthetic.

 That has not always been the case with Gucci though.
-Since the death of company’s founder in 1953 the brand has gone through many creative directors, including Tom Ford himself.
-Despite being one of the most important names in fashion, Gucci changed its vibe many times in the past, most recently transforming from kitschy, stereotypically luxurious designs to dreamy, nature inspired pop story with a royal vintage finish.
+Since the death of the company’s founder in 1953 the brand has gone through many creative directors, including Tom Ford himself.
+Despite being one of the most important names in fashion, Gucci changed its vibe many times in the past, most recently transforming from kitschy, stereotypically luxurious designs to dreamy, nature-inspired pop story with a royal vintage finish.

-Unlike the most of Italian brands, Prada’s style is NOT about obvious sexiness.
+Unlike most Italian brands, Prada’s style is NOT about obvious sexiness.
 While Donatella Versace’s team throws another tight, silky red dress with golden hardware at some terrified Eastern European model and yells: wear it!!!
 Be a strrrrrong woman, Prada keeps doing her thing.
 Brand’s collections often include blacks, whites and beiges, as well as futuristic shapes and synthetic fabrics.
 It’s Miuccia Prada that started using military quality grade nylon to produce bags, in order to revolutionise the way we look at luxury.

 Picture of Miuccia Prada

-Because of non-aggressive branding, some interestingly themed designs Prada comes up with every season often get copied by high street brands without general public noticing the similarities.
+Because of non-aggressive branding, some interestingly themed designs Prada comes up with every season often get copied by high street brands without the general public noticing the similarities.
 For example, Zara’s current collection which features comic book pages printed on garments such as shirts and tops is a direct copy of Prada spring/summer 2018 collection.

 I am not saying Gucci doesn’t get copied.
 It does, at least twice more often.
 But general, Zara and H&M consuming public is more aware of how Gucci stuff looks like, while more old school luxury stays, well, old school, that actually stands for: unknown.